srdjan/react-multistep/README.md

 ```sh
 const MultiStep = import from 'react-multistep'
 ```
-and then, in your app (see bellow for two supported usage patterns, `Steps External Array` vs `Inline`:
+and then, in your app (:warning:  see bellow for two supported usage patterns):
 ```sh
 <MultiStep activeStep={0} prevStyle={prevStyle} nextStyle={nextStyle}>
     <StepOne title='Step 1'/>